 Son Eugene Evans (1938-living) was born on Sept.
 19, 1938.
 He dwelled in Milton, SC in 2008 and was still living in 2015.

 ~ Grandson Albert Franklin Giles Sr. ~

-Their 12 children were Gladys McCormick, Hazel Chaney, Mabel Sanner, Mary Louise Means, Minnie Gagean, Dorothy Hall, Albert F. Giles Jr., William Giles, Samuel Giles, Joseph Giles, James Giles and Paul Giles.
+Their dozen children were Gladys Clark McCormick, Hazel Morris Chaney, Mabel Sanner, Mary Louise Means, Minnie Bell Gagean Bryner, Dorothy Hall, Albert Franklin Giles Jr., William Giles, Samuel Giles, Joseph Giles, James Giles and Paul Giles.

 Following a lingering illness, Albert died at Connellsville State General Hospital on Nov.
 7, 1970 at the age of 69.
 In an obituary, the Connellsville Daily Courier reported that his survivors included 51 grandchildren.